Tuning Ground Steering for a Plane¶

 When ground steering is active it locks onto a compass heading whenever you have no rudder or aileron input.
 So to steer the plane on the ground while taxiing you should use the rudder to change direction, then take your hand off both rudder and aileron to hold the current compass heading.
 Ground steering will only work properly if you have a compass enabled.

 THE KEY PARAMETERS¶

-- GROUND_STEER_ALT: Altitude at which to use the ground steering controller on the rudder.
-If non-zero then the STEER2SRV controller will be used to control the rudder for altitudes within this limit of the home altitude.
+GROUND_STEER_ALT: Altitude at which to use the ground steering controller on the rudder.
+If non-zero, then the STEER2SRV controller will be used to control the rudder for altitudes below this limit with respect to the home altitude.

 STEP 1: SETTING INITIAL PARAMETERS¶

 To start the tuning process set the following values:

 These are conservative values that should give you reasonable behaviour for most PLANES.

 To set your STEER2SRV_P parameter you need to measure the diameter of the turning circle of your plane.

 With your motor off put your plane into MANUAL mode, and put the rudder hard over to one side.
 Then slowly push your plane in a circle.
 Use a tape measure to measure the diameter of that circle and set STEER2SRV_P to that value in meters.
 Most planes have a turning diameter of around 4 meters.
 If your turning diameter is a long way from 4 then you may have the rates or throw on your rudder set incorrectly.